Things to Do in Kyrgyzstan in May

 What's happening during your visit

-Kok-boru (dead goat polo) tournaments fill village fields near Bishkek—locals pitch temporary yurt camps and the games thunder on from dawn to dusk.
-You’ll catch horse sweat and fermented mare’s milk on the wind, hear hooves pounding dusty ground, and be waved over to share bread and tea with families who’ve ridden down from mountain valleys.
+Kok-boru (dead goat polo) tournaments fill village fields near Bishkek, locals pitch temporary yurt camps and the games thunder on from dawn to dusk.
+You'll catch horse sweat and fermented mare's milk on the wind, hear hooves pounding dusty ground, and be waved over to share bread and tea with families who've ridden down from mountain valleys.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid